 There are times, however, when checks are absolutely necessary.
 In these moments, it’s often critical to ensure that the amount written on the check is in the bank account of the person writing it.

 This is the purpose of a certified check.
-It’s a stamp of approval from the bank telling the recipient that they can be sure that once deposited, the money will successfully transfer to their account.
+It’s a stamp of approval from the financial institution telling the recipient that they can be sure that once deposited, the money will successfully transfer to their account.